Get Help Today(877) 648-4288

 Opioid Addiction Affects Millions

-America is facing an Opioid epidemic.
+The United States is facing an Opioid epidemic.
 Over the course of the last 20 years, Opioid use has been on the rise.
-Opioids, drugs that mirror the effects of opium, are now responsible for more accidental deaths in the United States than any other cause.
+Opioids, drugs that derive from Opium which is extracted from the poppy plant, are now responsible for more accidental deaths in the US than any other cause.
 The statistics for Opioid use and Opioid-related overdoses are alarming.
-Every day, opioid addiction affects millions of Americans and their families.
+Every day, Opioid addiction affects millions of Americans and their families.
 115 Americans die each day due to Opioid-related causes, and an estimated 7,000 people are treated each day for Opioid-related complications.

 There are legal and illegal Opioids, and even legal Opioids are commonly used illegally.
 Examples of Opioids include: